metabase/metabase/docs/permissions/data-sandboxes.md

 9. Scroll down and set **Parameter or variable** to the name of the parameter in your saved SQL question (such as "Plan Variable").
 10. Set the **User attribute** to the **key** of the [user attribute](#choosing-user-attributes-for-data-sandboxes) to be filtered on (such as "User's Plan").
 11. Click **Save**.

+For a sample SQL variable and user attribute setup, see the [Data sandbox examples](./data-sandbox-examples.md).

 ### How row restriction works in an custom sandbox